sel4devkit/sel4devkit-manual/src/src/install_and_configure/building_uboot_manually.md

 make all
 ```

-4. The generated file `flash.bin` is located in the `out` file and can be written to storage media.
+4. The generated file `flash.bin` is located in the `/out` folder and can be written to storage media.

 ## Writing U-Boot to the SD card